joecullin/aoc2020/journal.md

 Part 2: Part 1 plus a bonus 15 minutes of maxing out my cpu.
 But it gets the right answer!
 Now off to reddit to find out the trick ...

+...

+Two things I noticed from reddit:
+- Everyone using Map instead of an object.
+Looks like it's faster.
+(I'm so spoiled by databases, I've never had to stop and think about that in javascript.) https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map#Objects_and_maps_compared
+- My solution tracks the last two values.
+Lots of people shared solutions that track just the last value.

 ---
 ## Day 13